yang84785371-bit/Pedestrian-and-Vehicle-Instance-Segmentation-Based-on-Mask2Former/README.md

 ## Description
 The project focuses on dataset adaptation, category reduction (80 → 10), and training pipeline setup under limited computational resources.
 ResNet-50 is used as the backbone, and stable convergence is achieved through iterative training and hyperparameter tuning.
+The model achieves stable convergence with an IoU of approximately 0.8 and an AP improvement of 21 points after training optimization.

 ## Notes
 - Dataset and model weights are not included.